junxit/us-congress-code/title-42/chapter-7/sec-1395ee.md

       - **(i)** *Number and appointment* The Committee shall be composed of 11 members appointed by the Comptroller General of the United States.
       - **(ii)** *Qualifications* The membership of the Committee shall include individuals with national recognition for their expertise in physician-focused payment models and related delivery of care.
 No more than 5 members of the Committee shall be providers of services or suppliers, or representatives of providers of services or suppliers.
       - **(iii)** *Prohibition on Federal employment* A member of the Committee shall not be an employee of the Federal Government.
       - **(iv)** *Ethics disclosure* The Comptroller General shall establish a system for public disclosure by members of the Committee of financial and other potential conflicts of interest relating to such members.
-Members of the Committee shall be treated as employees of Congress for purposes of applying title I of the Ethics in Government Act of 1978 (Public Law 95–521).
+Members of the Committee shall be treated as employees of Congress for purposes of applying subchapter I of chapter 131 of title 5.
       - **(v)** *Date of initial appointments* The initial appointments of members of the Committee shall be made by not later than 180 days after April 16, 2015.
     - **(C)** *Term; vacancies*
       - **(i)** *Term* The terms of members of the Committee shall be for 3 years except that the Comptroller General shall designate staggered terms for the members first appointed.